 We have a large number of masters mens crews, covering the full ranges of ages and abilities.
 So wherever you fit, you’ll be more than welcome.
 The main criteria is simply showing up in the bar!
 We have a Masters A (average age 27-35) squad, who are mostly novice oarsmen, many of whom have come through the club’s successful Learn to Row / Explore Rowing courses.

 Right through to the Masters E/F squad (average age 55-65), who can tell you many a story about past glories, and train very hard to try to re-live them.
 They have had some great successes at the British Masters, Henley Masters and the World Masters Regattas over the years.
+They came back with medals from the World Masters in Varese in September 2013, and from Hazewinkel in 2015, to add to the Gold and Silver from the British Masters earlier in the year.

 The Women’s IM3/Masters squad